 The Bottom Line: Adding Water Features Can Make Your Backyard More Interesting

 Fountains can be made as easy or challenging to maintain as the gardener wants.
-They add visual interest, soothing water sounds, and provide a respite for thirsty wildlife.
+They add visual interest, and soothing water sounds, and provide a respite for thirsty wildlife.
 For these reasons, they are a great addition to anyone’s garden.